- What is Premature Labour?

 What is Premature Labour?

-On a general note, any pregnancy usually carries on for a period of approximately 40 weeks or so.
-However, in certain cases, there are chances of the labour beginning a lot earlier than completion of the time period.
-Such premature labour usually happens prior to completing 37 weeks of your pregnancy.
+Most pregnancies last full-term, and babies are usually born between 39 and 40 weeks of pregnancy.
+However, in certain cases, there are chances of the labour beginning a lot earlier than the completion of the time period.
+Such premature labour usually happens prior to completing 37 weeks of pregnancy.
 The contractions of the uterus trigger the cervix to prepare for labour and it begins to open up.
-This may lead to your baby being born prematurely, which has its own set of challenges and health-related issues.
+This may lead to the baby being born prematurely, which has its own set of challenges and health-related issues.

 What Causes Preterm Labour?